-The ISO 9000 Standard Series was implemented in the United States through development of ANSI/ASQC (American National Standards Institute/American Society for Quality Control) Q90 Series and later changed to the ANSI/ASQC Q9000 Series when the 1994 editions of the series were adopted.
+The ISO 9000 Standard Series was implemented in the United States through development of ANSI/ASQC (American National Standards Institute/American Society for Quality Control) Q90 Series and later changed to the ANSI/ASQC Q9000 Series.
 ANSI is the U.S. member organization in ISO, and through its National Committee, is the U.S. member organization in IEC.
 Interest in quality improvement has become the focus in many Federal, States and local governmental agencies as well as a key business strategy among companies.
-Hence, some Federal agencies, such as the U.S. Food and Drug Administration's Center for Medical Devices and Radiological Health is in the process of harmonizing its Good Manufacturing Practices guidelines with a supplemented version of ISO 9001 and the Department of Defense has adopted the ANSI / ASQC Q90 Standard Series for use as appropriate.
-The interest these standards have generated throughout the public and private sector has resulted in an increase in the number of U.S.based organizations offering quality system registration.
-In 1989 the Registrar Accreditation Board (RAB) was established as an affiliate of ASQC to develop a program to evaluate the quality of services offered by registrars.
-RAB was later incorporated within the American National Standards Institute (ANSI).
+Hence, some Federal agencies, such as the U.S. Food and Drug Administration's Center for Medical Devices and Radiological Health harmonizes its Good Manufacturing Practices guidelines with a supplemented version of ISO 9001 and the Department of Defense has adopted the ANSI / ASQC Q90 Standard Series for use as appropriate.
+The interest these standards have generated throughout the public and private sector has resulted in an increase in the number of U.S.-based organizations offering quality system registration

-The NIST Standards Code and Information Program has been designated to serve as the clearing house for the dissemination of Federal agency activities related to the ISO 9000 Series.
+The NIST Standards Coordination Office has been designated to serve as the clearing house for the dissemination of Federal agency activities related to the ISO 9000 Series.